 I’m likely to shy away from Christian centered narratives.
 There are many good editors for those stories, I am not one of them.

 Take a look at our editors and follow the standard submissions formula.
 C.T. or Jamie are definitely the people for YA.
-I like DARK YA but I’m a better fit for Adult, MG, or PB.
+I like DARK YA (IE: Assassin’s Apprentice, Mask of Shadows, Night Angel trilogy, Miranda & Caliban) but I’m a better fit for Adult, MG, or PB.
 Kieru is eclectic and will be happiest with a well-told story, regardless of age range.

-If we offer a contract, it’s because we love your story and you and your book will be treated well.
+If we offer a contract, it’s because we love your story.
+One of our editors has to absolutely adore your story if we’re to put in the investment to publish it.
+You’ve probably heard it before, but this is a subjective business.
+It’s no different for us.
+You and your book will be treated well.
 Honesty, it seems, is hard to come by in this business.
 Do make time to read the open letter on the multifariouspress.com website.

 Submissions should be a query, the first 2 chapters or 50 pages (whichever YOU feel gives ME the best representation of your work) and a 2-3 page synopsis if you have it.